tylermc94/hello-world/README.md

 ## thermostat.py
 This was my thought for a good beginner project before I moved to the to-do list.
 I think I'll still come back to this, it feels like a good way to integrate my Python skills with my microcontroller skills by making a simple thermostat/heat controller with a Pi Pico.

+## Pihole-API-top-domains.py
+Learning how to use APIs in Python.
+This pulls the Pihole address and API key from a config file and runs two API GET calls, first to authenticate, then to get the list of top domains visited on my network.
+It automatically pulls the authentication keys from the auth call response and feeds them to the domain list call, then it formats the top domains list into a decent looking table.